KyberNetwork/developer-portal/docs/integrations-widgetsguide.md

 ```swift
 let config = KWThemeConfig.current
 ```
-From here you could config the color by your own choice.
-Go to `KWThemeConfig` class to see all available attributes that you could change the color.
+You can configure the color here.
+Go to `KWThemeConfig` class to see all available attributes for changing the color.

 #### String
-Similar to `KWThemeConfig`, using `KWStringConfig` to config the string.
+Similar to `KWThemeConfig`, use `KWStringConfig` to configure the text shown in the widget.

 ```swift
 let config = KWStringConfig.current
 config.youAreAboutToPay = "You are going to buy"
 ```

-The string "*You are about to pay*" should be changed to "*You are going to buy*"
+The string "*You are about to pay*" will be changed to "*You are going to buy*"

 ### Create your own UIs
-You could also create your own UIs and use our helper functions to get the list of supported tokens, get expected rate between tokens, get balance of ETH/token given the address, sign the transaction and send transfer/trade functions.
+You can also create your own UIs and use our helper functions to get the list of supported tokens, get expected rate between tokens, get balance of ETH/token given the address, sign the transaction and send transfer/trade functions.

 #### Supported Tokens
 To get Kyber supported tokens, call: